Dr Pawas Bisht (Principal Investigator)

 Keele University, UK

-Dr Pawas Bisht is Lecturer in Media, Communications and Culture and Programme Director for the MA Global Media programmes at Keele University (UK).
+Dr Pawas Bisht is Senior Lecturer in Media and Deputy Director, Institute for Sustainable Futures at Keele University (UK).

 Pawas is an experienced media researcher and documentary filmmaker and has previously worked for leading institutions in the UK (Loughborough and Leicester) and India (AJK Mass Communication Research Centre, Jamia Millia Islamia).
 His research focuses on media and cultural politics in relation to environmental activism, cultural memory, and public mobilisations of documentary storytelling.
 His earlier ethnographic research on social movements and memory-work in relation to the Bhopal Gas Disaster has been published in leading journals including Media, Culture & Society and Contemporary South Asia.